 2013 Jeep Compass Latitude 4X4 First Test

-Two years after its last face lift, our 2013 Jeep Compass Latitude 4X4 comes to us in Deep Cherry Red Crystal Pearl paint -- a great color when the sun bounces off the metallic flake -- with Dark Slate Grey interior.
+Two years after its last facelift, the 2013 Jeep Compass Latitude 4X4 we had in for testing was sprayed in Deep Cherry Red Crystal Pearl paint -- a great color when the sun bounces off the metallic flake -- with a Dark Slate Grey interior.
 Latitude is the mid-level trim between Sport and Limited.
 Latitude is standard equipped with Freedom Drive I (full-time, active four-wheel-drive system with lock mode), Hill-start Assist, electronic stability control, 17-inch aluminum wheels, anti-lock front disc, rear drum brakes, power-heated exterior mirrors, body-color exterior door handles and liftgate trim, illuminated keyless entry, illuminated cupholders, removable/rechargeable flashlight, outside temperature display, premium heated cloth front bucket seats, driver-seat height adjuster, rear reclining 60/40 split seat, projector foglamps, deep tint glass, remote start, 115-volt power inverter, and leather-wrapped steering wheel with audio and speed controls.
 Also featured are optional packages: Security and Cargo Convenience group ($695), Premium Sound Group ($650), Uconnect 430 CD/DVD/MP3/HDD ($695), and Uconnect Voice Command with Bluetooth ($475) -- lots of goodies that look good on paper.

 The Compass' full-time, active four-wheel-drive Freedom Drive I system is good enough as a daily driver on city streets -- but don't expect more out of it.
 However, Freedom Drive I has a lockable center coupling to handle in low-traction surfaces - a nice feature for rough weather and slippery conditions.
 The Jeep Compass pales in comparison with the all-new Ford Escape FWD and Mazda CX-5, both a blast to drive and a little lighter on your wallet.